zry656565/cocos-docs/manual/framework/html5/facebook-sdk/facebook-sdk-on-ios/en.md

 ## Add Plugin-x for JSB

-After previous steps, we can use FacebookAgent class which encapsulated all Facebook SDK's C++ level APIs.
+After previous steps, we can use FacebookAgent class which encapsulated all Facebook SDK Alpha's C++ level APIs.
 But there are some more steps to make it available for Javascript code, we need to include and register the Javascript bindings code in SpiderMonkey.

 1. Add jsb_pluginx.js (under `myProject/frameworks/js-bindings/cocos2d-x/plugin/jsbindings/script`) into `myProject`, and make sure it's listed in `Build Phases`'s `Copy Bundle Resources`.